pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-add.md

 : The comma-separated UPNs of the assignees the task is assigned to.
 Specify either `assignedToUserIds` or `assignedToUserNames` but not both.

 `--assigneePriority [assigneePriority]`
 : Hint used to order items of this type in a list view.
-The format is defined as outlined [here](https://docs.microsoft.com/en-us/graph/api/resources/planner-order-hint-format?view=graph-rest-1.0).
+The format is defined as outlined [here](https://docs.microsoft.com/graph/api/resources/planner-order-hint-format?view=graph-rest-1.0).

 `--description [description]`
 : Description of the task

 `--appliedCategories [appliedCategories]`
-: Comma-separated categories that should be added to the task
+: Comma-separated categories that should be added to the task.
+The possible options are: `category1`, `category2`, `category3`, `category4`, `category5` and/or `category6`.
+Additional info defined [here](https://docs.microsoft.com/graph/api/resources/plannerappliedcategories?view=graph-rest-1.0).

 `--previewType [previewType]`
 : This sets the type of preview that shows up on the task.
 The possible values are: `automatic`, `noPreview`, `checklist`, `description`, `reference`.
 When set to automatic the displayed preview is chosen by the app viewing the task.
 Default `automatic`.

 `--orderHint [orderHint]`
 : Hint used to order items of this type in a list view.
-The format is defined as outlined [here](https://docs.microsoft.com/en-us/graph/api/resources/planner-order-hint-format?view=graph-rest-1.0).
+The format is defined as outlined [here](https://docs.microsoft.com/graph/api/resources/planner-order-hint-format?view=graph-rest-1.0).

 --8<-- "docs/cmd/_global.md"